tsps40642/Statistics_in_Data_Science/8_categorical_predictor.md

 And p-value, R-squared, … for the global test is not going to change.

-1. Interpretation of the global p-value: There is a chance of XX% that we would get a sample result as extreme as the one we obtain if there’s no relationship between Y and any of predictors.
+Interpretation of the global p-value: There is a chance of XX% that we would get a sample result as extreme as the one we obtain if there’s no relationship between Y and any of predictors.
 DON’T USE P-VALUE AS MODEL SELECTION SINCE IT GIVES THE COMPARISON OF K PREDICTORS TO NONE.
-2. Note that to determine whether there’s difference between type and Y, we need to look at the lowest p-value since even if there are other higher p-values, as long as we have one type suggests difference exists, we would conclude difference exists.

 ### p-value for individual predictor (individual T-test)